Circuit Transformer: A Transformer That Preserves Logical Equivalence: Experiments

-In this section, we select logic synthesis as a representative, comprehensive circuit design task covering all our proposed techniques.
-A Transformer model is trained with the traversal trajectory encoding of original AIGs as input (context $c$ in the conditional circuit model described in \autoref{sec:circuit_model}), and the encoding of synthesized AIGs as output, shown in \autoref{fig:logic_synthesis}.

-To train the Transformer model, we build a large dataset containing 20 million randomly generated 8-input, 2-output AIGs.
-The supervised signal (i.e., the synthesized circuits) are generated by the \texttt{resyn2} command in ABC \cite{abc}.
-We restrict that the length of the traversal trajectory for each AIG should be no more than 200, all the 8 inputs should appear in the AIG, and each AIG has an unique truth table.
-The average number of AND gates are 24.10 for the original AIGs and 9.57 for the synthesized AIGs.
+In this section, we supervisedly train a Circuit Transformer to solve the circuit size minimization problem in \autoref{eq:circuit_minimization_problem}, generating equivalent yet more compact forms of input circuits, and conduct extensive experiments on both synthetic and real datasets to evaluate its feasibility and optimality.

+We conduct the experiments on 8-input, 2-output circuits, which can specify $(2^{2^8})^2 = 1.34\cdot 10^{154}$ different Boolean functions.
+Optimizing a circuit while exactly matching one of the functions is challenging.
+Such a size is out of the capacity of current exact solvers and significantly larger than the typical sub-circuit size (4-6 inputs and one output) for traditional divide-and-conquer methods.
+Effective end-to-end optimization on such a circuit size leads to enhancement of global optimality for large circuit optimization \citep{li_aig_2011, MFFW}.

-The details of the Transformer model are as follows.
-We employed an encoder-decoder architecture, each with 12 attention layers.
-The embedding width and the size of feedforward layer are set to 512 and 2048, leading to 88,225,800 total parameters.
-The vocabulary size is 20 (8 POs and AND gate with their inverse, plus [EOS] and [PAD]).
-Batch size and learning rate are set to 96 and $10^{-3}$ respectively.
-We trained the model for 1 million batches.
+The detailed parameter setting of the Circuit Transformer model are as follows.
+The embedding width and the size of feedforward layer are set to 512 and 2048 following \citep{transformer}, while the number of attention layers is set to 12, leading to 88.2 million total parameters, a moderate size that allows efficient training and evaluation on a single, customer-grade GPU.
+The vocabulary size is 20 (8 inputs and the AND gate, with their inverse, plus [EOS] and [PAD]).
+Batch size is set to be 128.
+The maximum length of the input and output sequence is set to be 200.
+To evaluate the effectiveness of tree positional encoding (TPE) in \autoref{sec:neural_encoding}, we trained Circuit Transformers with and without TPE.
+The maximal depth of tree positional embeddings is set to be 32.
+The implementation is based on \citep{tensorflowmodelgarden2020}.
+During inference, the prediction of tokens from distributions is deterministic (the token with the largest probability is selected) for reproducibility.

-To evaluate our trained model, we randomly sampled 960 AIGs that does not appear in the training set, and compare the result of each method on these AIGs to resyn2 in ABC.
-The maximum allowed trajectory encoding length of the synthesized circuit is set to 100.
-The result is shown in \autoref{tab:logic_synthesis}.
-Except for direct applying Circuit Transformer by which 7 AIGs failed to be synthesized within the length limit, all other methods succeeded in generating strictly equivalent, synthesized AIGs.
-The result shows that Circuit Transformer performs very closely to resyn2, even slightly better\footnote{We hypothesise that Circuit Transformer may manipulate the circuit in a more globalized manner due to the nature of the Transformer model, while resyn2 consists of local operators.}.
-Also, Monte-carlo Tree Search boosted the performance significantly.
-Generally, the more steps and rollouts it takes, the better performance it achieves.